christopheradams/hicetnunc-wiki/Getting-Started-with-Tezos.md

 This channel is open to the community and if someone is willing to sponsor you they will send you some tezos.

+If you sponsor someone, please put a 100% emoji on their post so we know they have been sponsored 💯💯💯💯
 ***
 Already have tezos?